BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 1. Nearby the train station, where we started the game.
 2. Under the Opal Bridge, nearby Panpour/Pansear.
 3. Above Mosswater Industrial in between two buildings.
-4. Next to the Upper Peridot Ward Pokémart.
+4. Next to the Upper Peridot Ward Pokemart.
 5. Next to the rock containing the Calcium near the fountain.
 6. Nearby the dumpster where we got Gulpin.
 7. In the bottom left corner of Seacrest's garden.